AlexanderIbrahim1/nn_fourbody_potential/PLAN.md

 - for example, in a directory for plotting scripts, it should contain the paths to some data files
   - I don't want to hardcode possibly the same paths in each plotting script
   - I don't want to put the data into the /src tree; that's for the model, etc.

+## 2024-03-07
+Nearly done!
+- clean up the repo some more
+- remove the duplicated reserved_deque for the only that can actually hold a tensor
+- maybe move a lot of the training files into the src/ tree?
+- maybe remove the `energy_scale` subpackage entirely?
+- simplify the `sidelength_distributions` subpackage